Tender pasta in a spicy Cajun cream sauce with chicken, shrimp and red bell pepper.

 - Add the garlic to the pan and saute until fragrant, about 30 seconds.
 Add sliced red pepper and saute until tender, about 5 minutes.
 Remove to plate with chicken and shrimp.

-- Deglaze the pan with the broth and add the half and half, Parmesan and Old Bay and tomato sauce.
+- Deglaze the pan with the broth and add the heavy cream, Parmesan and Old Bay and tomato sauce.
 Cook until it thickens a bit, about 3-5 minutes.

 - Toss the pasta in to the sauce along with the chicken, shrimp and red pepper.
 Let simmer on low for 5 minutes tossing a couple of times to coat pasta.

 - This dish is a tad bit spicy but not terrible.
 If you don’t like spice, cut the Creole seasoning in half.

 - I use Louisiana Crawfish Co Creole Seasoning, you can order it online.
 Our local market has some good choices too.

 - You’ll want to use at least a 3 qt. pan here so it all fits.